alacritty/alacritty/INSTALL.md

 ## Building

-### Linux / Windows
+### Linux / Windows / BSD

 ```sh
 cargo build --release
 ```

 On Linux/BSD, if it is desired to build Alacritty without support for either the X11 or Wayland rendering backend the following commands can be used.

 ```sh
 # Force support for only Wayland